Twitter may be blocked in your country or by your firewall. Click here to visit the Twitter page.

 Posted by Dr. Heinz-Christian Rost, technology & innovation manager, Prädifa Technology Division

 O-Ring Selection Made Easy with the Parker O-Ring Selector

 A Guide to Selecting the Proper Sealing Material for Food Applications

-This blog was contributed by Melanie French, marketing communications manager, Parker Chomerics Division Europe.
+This article was contributed by Jarrod Cohen, marketing communications manager, Chomerics Division.

 EMI Shielding Caulk Delivers Superior Performance in Military Radar Systems

 In the world of semiconductor manufacturing, performance requirements are driving circuit sizes smaller and smaller, causing increased sensitivity to wafer defects.
 In parallel, the number of manufacturing steps has also increased driving a need for improved tool utilization and leaving more opportunity for these defects to be introduced.
 Identifying and eliminating the sources of defects is a tedious but necessary process to improve wafer yield.

 One very distinct source of defects are the seals within a fab’s tool.
 Plasmas involved in both deposition, etch and cleaning processes utilize aggressive chemistries that put even high-functioning perfluorinated sealing compounds to the test.
 Much room for improvement has been left in this industry with many seal materials still posing significant threats to defectivity or downtime despite being designed for low particle generation or etch resistance.